 This couldn't possibly be me, could it?

-Like a crash victim tracing her body seeking injury, with shaking hands, I found myself assessing the extent of age related damage.
+Like a crash victim tracing her body seeking injury.
+With shaking hands, I found myself assessing the extent of age related damage.
 Frantic as an octogenarian can afford, my trembling fingers investigated my various dishevelled body parts.
 From head to toe the appraisal confirmed total degeneration.
 Having estimated my age to be, at the very least, eighty, I sighed with relief in knowing, at least, I had enjoyed a long ride.

 Wow, that was close!